 Never share eating or brushing utensils with your child.
 Doing so can easily contaminate the utensil and share bacteria between yourself and your child.
 If you must share any utensils with the child, be sure they are cleaned between uses.

 If you would like to schedule an appointment for your child with Safari Dental, simply call our pediatric office at (979) 985-3093 to visit us in Bryan, Texas.
-Dr. Manshadi, Dustin, and Dudeen and the rest of our team look forward to helping begin your child’s oral health care so it can shine brightly for many years to come!
+Dr. Manshadi, Dr. Dustin and the rest of our team look forward to helping begin your child’s oral health care so it can shine brightly for many years to come!